siddhantsharma301/coffea/README.md

   - To play, press the right arrow.
 To pause, press the two vertical lines.
   - Make sure you select a song to play before pressing pause or play!

-2. Select a song by pressing “Songs”
+2. Select a song by pressing the “+” icon
-  - To play a song, click on the song you would like to play
+  - This action will skip the current song and begin playing the newly selected song
+  - You can select songs in the mp3 or wav file format
+  - The computer’s file system is used to select files (songs) to play

+3. Skipping and returning to previous songs
-  - Songs will play in the order of the playlist
+  - The backwards button is used to play songs that were previously played in the session

-3. Select a playlist by pressing “Playlist”
-  - To play a playlist, click the playlist button
-  - Select the playlist you would like to play.

-4. Load Music
-  - Create a text file with the locations for song files.
-The song files must be of the .wav / .mp3 file type
-  - To upload music, select the “Upload Music” button
+  - The forwards button is used to play songs that were added after the current song.
+    - If the current song is the last song, pressing the forward button will not do anything

-  - Select the text file with the song locations
+ Note: If the mp3 file does not come with the correct metadata, the album cover and/or song name will not appear.
-  - Name the playlist by typing the name into the text box